jasminaaa20/yolo-world/README.md

 ## Contributing

 We welcome contributions to improve the script or documentation.
-Please adhere to the contribution guidelines provided in the GitHub repository.